-In 2016, a lawsuit was filed in U.S. District Court for the Western District of Washington alleging violations of the Americans with Disabilities Act (ADA) and Genetic Information Nondiscrimination Act relating to Fitness for Duty requirements for safety sensitive positions.

-On August 8, 2016, the U.S. District Court for the Western District of Washington granted plaintiffs' motion to transfer their claim to the U.S. District Court of Nebraska.
-On February 5, 2019, the U.S. District Court of Nebraska granted plaintiffs' motion to certify the ADA allegations as a class action.
-We were granted the right to appeal this class certification to the U.S. Court of Appeals for the Eighth Circuit on March 13, 2019.
-The matter was argued before the U.S. Court of Appeals for the Eighth Circuit in November 2019.
-The District Court proceedings have been stayed pending the decision by the Eighth Circuit.
-We continue to deny these allegations, believe this lawsuit is without merit and will defend our actions.
-We believe this lawsuit will not have a material adverse effect on any of our results of operations, financial condition, and liquidity.
+Americans with Disabilities Act (ADA) Litigation- As reported in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, a lawsuit was filed in U.S. District Court for the Western District of Washington (the District Court-Washington), in 2016, alleging violations of the ADA and Genetic Information Nondiscrimination Act relating to Fitness for Duty requirements for safety sensitive positions.
+On August 8, 2016, the District Court-Washington granted plaintiffs' motion to transfer their claim to the U.S. District Court of Nebraska (the District Court-Nebraska).
+On February 5, 2019, the District Court-Nebraska granted plaintiffs' motion to certify the ADA allegations as a class action.
+We were granted the right to appeal this class certification to the U.S. Court of Appeals for the Eighth Circuit (the Eighth Circuit) on March 13, 2019, and the matter was argued before the Eighth Circuit in November 2019.
+As reported in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020, a panel of Eighth Circuit judges issued a decision overturning the District Court-Nebraska and decertified the class action on March 24, 2020.